Skip to main content

 Award Details:

-The CEC Teacher of the Year Award recognizes a CEC member teacher who currently provides instruction to students with exceptionalities and is an outstanding member of the profession.
+The CEC Teacher of the Year Award recognizes a CEC member teacher who currently provides instruction to students with disabilities and/or gifts and talents and is an outstanding member of the profession.
 His or her work exemplifies the best in special education teaching and reflects significant, documented positive outcomes for students, continued professional development, and the highest standards of educational quality.

 The CEC Teacher of the Year Award recipient must:

-• be a CEC member at the time of nomination and granting of the award and have been a CEC member for at least 5 years (these years of membership may be non-consecutive).
+• be a CEC member at the time of nomination and granting of the award;

 • demonstrate CEC’s core values, which are: